 Each joint has a predetermined range of potentiometer values.
 The V5 Brain will indicate if those values are within the predetermined range (PASS) or not within the acceptable range of values (FAIL).

 Using potentiometers on the V5 Workcell ensures that it was built and assembled properly.
 The potentiometers are required to be installed at a certain position and at a certain rotation so the Workcell knows its 'home location' and functions as intended.
-For more information about potentiometers and how they function, see this Knowledge Base article.
+For more information about potentiometers and how they function, see this VEX Library article.

 The ‘TARGET’ option will move the motors connected to the potentiometers at each joint on the Workcell to their target location.
 The targeted location is the approximate center of the accepted potentiometer range.